Madera County, California: 19th and 20th century

 Madera County's origins are deeply rooted in boom-and-bust cycles, primarily driven by extractive industries.
 Initially, the county's economy was heavily reliant on mineral extraction and timber harvesting.
-Over time, agriculture and ag related industries became the predominant employer and economic force.
+Over time, agriculture and related industries became the predominant employer and economic force.

 Gold

 Gold mining in Madera County began during the California Gold Rush.
-When the county was created in 1893 from a portion of Fresno County, it included many of the region’s productive mines.
+When the county was created in 1893 from a portion of Fresno County, it included many of the region's productive mines.
 These were located along the contact between the Sierra Nevada batholith and older schist and slate formations, extending from Grub Gulch to Hildreth.

 Grub Gulch developed in the late 19th century as a mining settlement near present-day Highway 49.
 At its peak, the town supported several businesses, including saloons, a general store, a post office, and a boarding house.
 Of the estimated $1.35 million in gold extracted from Madera County, about $1 million came from mines in the Grub Gulch area.

 By the 1950s, production had declined to dredging operations along the Fresno, Chowchilla, and San Joaquin Rivers, with little activity after 1959.

 Tungsten

-In the mid-20th century, tungsten was mined in Madera County’s High Sierra near Mammoth Lakes, Central Camp, and Fish Camp.
+In the mid-20th century, tungsten was mined in Madera County's High Sierra near Mammoth Lakes, Central Camp, and Fish Camp.
 The Strawberry Tungsten Mine was valued at $1 million in 1955 and by 1981 had the capacity to process 310 metric tons of ore daily.

 Mining in the region declined in the 1980s due to lower tungsten prices and competition from imports, particularly from China.
 Tungsten production in Madera County and the Sierra Nevada has since ceased.

 Lumber

 The record-breaking Madera log flume was 65 mi long.

 The first sawmill in Madera County was constructed in 1852 on the east fork of Redwood Creek, north of Oakhurst, in an area known as Old Corral.
 It supplied lumber to miners and settlers in the Coarsegold and Fresno Flats (now Oakhurst) areas.
 In 1854, Charles Converse and Bill Chitister relocated the mill to Crane Valley, now Bass Lake.

 In 1872, the California Lumber Company established a steam mill near Nelder Grove and constructed a 65 mi log flume to transport lumber to Madera.
 The company was reorganized in 1874 and operated for several decades.

 Logging operations in the county declined during the Great Depression.
 Activity resumed in 1941 with the opening of a new sawmill in North Fork, which used trucks and modern equipment to reach deeper areas of the Sierra National Forest.
 The industry contracted again in the early 1990s due to federal regulations that reduced timber harvests.
 The North Fork mill closed in February 1994.

-The North Fork Loggers Jamboree is held annually to commemorate the county’s logging history.
+The annual North Fork Loggers Jamboree commemorates the county's logging history.